RedBeardLab/zeeSQL-doc/docs/references.md

 2) 1) (integer) 0
 ```

-In this example we create a new table.
+In this example, we create a new table.

 ```
 127.0.0.1:6379> ZEESQL.STATEMENT DB NEW insert "insert into foo values(?1, ?2);"